cyrilcaps/Legends-Monsters-and-Heroes/README.md

 * ItemWeapon: Equipable weapon for heroes
 * LegendsMonstersAndHeroes: Entry point for game, does set-up for player
 * Main: Program entry point, will start LegendsMonstersAndHeroes
+* MapBehavior: Interface for party behavior on the board/map
+* MapBehaviorMonster: Implementation of monster behavior on board/map
 * MapSquare: Extends board square, allows grid square to act as a map location
 * MapSquareType: Enum for different map locations
 * MapToken: Object representing where Player's party is on the map